simnibs/simnibs/docs/tutorial/optimization.rst

 \

 .. note:: For more options and information on avoidance regions please see the :ref:`referece for the TDCSavoid structure <tdcsavoid_doc>`.
-You can visualize the position of the avoided region in the results by deselecting **normE** in gmsh, and selecting **avoid_1**.
+You can visualize the position of the avoided region in the results by deselecting **magnE** in gmsh, and selecting **avoid_1**.

 References
 ------------